Failure to do this can lead to subtle resource leaks when exceptions are thrown.

 Unlike Java and C#, where function parameters are always evaluated in a particular order, C++ compilers are free to decide the order of steps above.
 Although new Widget must take place before tr1::shared_ptr constructor can be call (for the result of new operation is the argument of the smart pointer’s constructor), the call to priority() can be performed first, second, or third.
 If compilers choose to perform it second (maybe for efficiency consideration):

-1. Execute new Widget
+new Widget - Call

 The problem here is that, once the call to priority yields an exception, the pointer returned from new Widget has not turned over to the resource-managing object, and resource leaks.